NealRame/nr-audio-lib/doc/id3v2.3.0.md

 The ID3v2 tag header, which should be the first information in the file, is 10 bytes as follows:

-     ID3v2_file_identifier      "ID3"
+    id3v2_file_identifier       "ID3"
-     ID3v2_version              $03 00
+    id3v2_version               $03 00
-     ID3v2_flags                %abc00000
+    id3v2_flags                 %abc00000
-     ID3v2_size                 4 * %0xxxxxxx
+    id3v2_size                  4 * %0xxxxxxx

-The first three bytes of the tag are always "ID3" to indicate that this is an ID3v2 tag, directly followed by the two version bytes.
+The first three bytes of the tag are always `"ID3"` to indicate that this is an ID3v2 tag, directly followed by the two version bytes.
 The first byte of ID3v2 version is it's major version, while the second byte is its revision number.
 In this case this is ID3v2.3.0.
 All revisions are backwards compatible while major versions are not.
 If software with ID3v2.2.0 and below support should encounter version three or higher it should simply ignore the whole tag.
-Version and revision will never be $FF.
+Version and revision will never be `$FF`.

 The version is followed by one the ID3v2 flags field, of which currently only three flags are used.

 - **`a`** unsynchronisation
     Bit 7 in the 'ID3v2 flags' indicates whether or not unsynchronisation is used (see section 5 for details); a set bit indicates usage.

 - **`b`** extended header
     The second bit (bit 6) indicates whether or not the header is followed by an extended header.
 The extended header is described in section 3.2.